As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

 Noah’s Ark juniper (Juniperus communis ‘Compressa’; Zones 2–9): Dense, greenish-blue foliage.
 Growing very slowly to three feet tall and six inches wide, it stands quiet and steady, perfect in full sun and seemingly resistant to juniper problems.

 Dwarf deciduous Japanese larch (Larix kaempferi ‘Dwarf Blue’; Zones 4–9): It sprouts soft, pale green needles in the spring that turn blue in the summer and then become a golden hue before they drop.
+(Yes, it is a deciduous conifer.)
 It reaches two feet tall and three feet wide in ten years and it prefers good sun and good moisture.

 Dwarf Canadian hemlock (Tsuga canadensis ‘Gentsch White’; Zones 3–8): This looks ghostly with its silvery white needle tips.
 It grows to 3 feet high and 4 feet wide in 15 to 20 years, and reputedly bigger at 30 years.